build-on-aws/content/posts/fix-gray-failures-fast-using-automation-and-route53-arc-zonal-shift/index.md

     aws sqs send-message --message-body file://payload.json
     ```

-5. Trigger the Zonal Shift by running the command below.
+4. Trigger the Zonal Shift by running the command below.

     ```bash
     aws sqs send-message --message-body file://payload.json
     ```

-6. To verify the shift, log back into the Load Balancer page of the AWS Console and verify the status of the NLB.
+5. To verify the shift, log back into the Load Balancer page of the AWS Console and verify the status of the NLB.
 Note that new columns have appear for Zonal Shift as indicated below.

    ![post-shift](images/after-zonal-shift.png)

 ### Cleaning Up

+Now that we are done with infrastructure, we need to remove it so we don't pay for unused resources.
+The following command will remove the resources we created:

 ```bash
 cdk destroy